lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ## Portals
 If you create some rooms, place objects within them, then convert the level in the editor, you will the objects in the rooms appearing and showing as you move between rooms.
 There is one problem however!
 Although you can see the objects within the room that the camera is in, you can't see to any neighbouring rooms!
 For that we need portals.

 Portals are special convex polygons, that you position over openings between rooms to allow the system to see between them.
 You can create a Portal node directly in the editor.
+The default portal has 4 points and behaves much like a `Plane` `MeshInstance`.
+You can add or remove points using the inspector, although a Portal will require at least 3 points to work (in order to form a polygon rather than a point or line).

 Portals only need to be placed in one of each pair of neighbouring rooms (the _'source room'_) - the system will automatically make them two way unless you choose otherwise in the Portal settings.
 The portal normal should face _outward_ from the source room.
 The front face should be visible from _outside_ the room.
 The editor gizmo indicates the direction the portal is facing with an arrow, and a different color for each face.